A Paid-Up Additions rider is an important component of a well-designed dividend-paying whole life insurance policy focused on cash value accumulation.

 Because learning how to earn money isn’t enough if you don’t know how to use it to live your own lifestyle and avoid falling back into old financial habits.

-That’s why we teach people how to take their Lifestyle Ownership into their own hands.
+That’s why we teach people how to take their Lifestyle Banking into their own hands.